MyShiLingStar/ACNHPokerCore/README.md

     * Added preview image for bridges in "Bulldozer"
 	* Update for Twitch Helix API
 	* Update for Game version "Ver.
 2.0.5"

+## Ely's Changes:

+	1. Added function to convert the inventory to cheat sheet txt.
+	2. Icon change to show that it is modded ACNHPoker - Not Official one.

 ## Donate